aisingapore/PeekingDuck/docs/source/use_cases/object_counting_present.rst

 **2. Object Counting Node**

-The object counting node is called by including :mod:`dabble.bbox_count` in the run config declaration.
-This takes the detected bounding boxes and outputs the total count of bounding boxes.
+:mod:`dabble.bbox_count` takes the detected bounding boxes and outputs the total count of bounding boxes.
-The node has no configurable parameters.
+This node has no configurable parameters.

+**3. Statistics Node**

+The :mod:`dabble.statistics` node calculates the :term:`cum_avg`, :term:`cum_max`, and :term:`cum_min`
+from the output of the object counting node.

-**3. Adjusting Nodes**
+**4. Adjusting Nodes**

-The object counting node does not have adjustable configurations.
-However, it depends on the configuration set in the object detection models, such as the type of object to detect, etc. For the object detection model used in this demo, please see the :doc:`documentation </nodes/model.yolo>` for adjustable behaviors that can influence the result of the object counting node.
+For the object detection model used in this demo, please see the :doc:`documentation </nodes/model.yolo>` for adjustable behaviors that can influence the result of the object counting node.

 For more adjustable node behaviors not listed here, check out the :ref:`API Documentation <api_doc>`.